 Both Charleston and Atlanta are popular destinations to visit in the spring with plenty of activities.
+Many visitors come to Atlanta in the spring for the activities around the city.
 Also, most visitors come to Charleston for the beaches and the natural beauty during these months.

 Atlanta is around the same temperature as Charleston in the spring.
-The temperature in Atlanta is usually 65°F (18°C) in April, and Charleston stays around 64°F (18°C).
+The daily temperature in Atlanta averages around 65°F (18°C) in April, and Charleston fluctuates around 64°F (18°C).